saaste/vfr-fixes-converter/README.md

 <X-Plane Install Path>\Resources\GNS430\navdata\Waypoints.txt
 ```

-**DO NOT** overwrite the original files since you will loose your changes after X-Plane update.
-Always use Custom Data directory.
+**DO NOT** edit the original files since you will loose your changes after X-Plane update.
+Always use `Custom Data` directory.

+If you want up-to-date list of all fixes (excluding VFR reporting points), you can download X-Plane
+compatible files from [Navigraph](https://www.navigraph.com) (not free).
+Just remember to add
+VFR reporting points to these files.